We are all survivors…

 I gave myself enough time to process what was going on, got myself together, and told them when I was strong enough not to cry.

 Me: "Hi!
 I have to tell you something really quickly, then I have to run out the door.
 I got a call from my nephrologist.
 He says my kidneys aren't functioning well, so I'm going to need dialysis and a kidney transplant pretty soon.
 It's ok though.
 I'm fine and we'll figure it all out.
 So...
 I just wanted to let you know.
-Gotta go, ok?"
+Gotta go, ok?" (all stated within a 5 second time period, without breaths in between sentences)

 Parents: (long faces with mouths wide open)